highjinx411/mycroft_proxy/README.md

 `certbot --nginx`

 Now we will get some menus on which domains we want to create certs for and your email address, etc.  Fill out these answers and when done you will have a secured SSL setup.

+4. To spin up the mycroft container cd into the mycroft container and run:
+`docker-compose up -d`

+5. Test your new setup it should now work.